Skip to content

 LeftRight

-Canada, France, Germany, Italy, and the United Kingdom issued a joint statement on Monday calling a "significant Israeli ground offensive" potentially devastating, urging direct Israeli-Lebanese negotiations and expressing support for Lebanese government efforts to disarm Hezbollah 1.
-The statement carried no sanctions, no arms conditions, and no enforcement mechanisms.
-It landed the same day Israeli troops from the 91st Division were already inside Lebanon.
+Canada, France, Germany, Italy, and the United Kingdom issued a joint statement calling a 'significant Israeli ground offensive' potentially devastating, urging direct Israeli-Lebanese negotiations and expressing support for Lebanese government efforts to disarm Hezbollah.
+No sanctions, arms conditions, or enforcement mechanisms accompanied the statement.
+It was issued the same day Israeli troops were already inside Lebanon — the sharpest Western diplomatic break with Israel since the war began.

 163 more killed in five days, the total past 850 with more than 100 children among the dead, and 831,000 displaced — matching the entire 2006 war's displacement in half the time.